hendersontrent/catchEmAll/README.md

 ## Available functions

-There are three core functions in `catchEmAll` so far (where `x` is a numerical time-series input vector):
+There are three core time-series functions in `catchEmAll` so far (where `x` is a numerical time-series input vector):

 1.  `catch22_all(x)`
 2.  `catchaMouse16_all(x)`